cjwalls77/HelloAurelia/README.md

 # HelloAurelia Example Project
-Basic example of Aurelia SPA.
+Basic example of Aurelia SPA using JSPM.